nervecell23/bank/README.md

 __bank__ is a class which simulates a bank account.
 Each instance of the class is a simulated bank account in which a user can have a balance, make deposit, make withdraw and print(display) a bank statement showing all transactions made so far.

+## Code structure

+The simulated bank account is implemented in __Account__ class in which several methods are implemented to change __balance__ attribute.
+A second class __Transaction__ is used to implement a single entry of transaction record.
+Instances of transactions are created and stored in a container in Account class.

-## User story
+## User story implemented

 As a user - I can have an account
 As a user - I can specify initial balance when create account
 As a user - I can see balance
 As a user - I can make withdraw
 As a user - I can see error notice when withdraw more than balance
 As a user - I can see error notice when withdraw negative amount
 As a user - I can make deposit
 As a user - I can see error notice when make negative deposit
 As a user - I can have withdraw transaction recorded
 As a user - I can have deposit transaction recorded
 As a user - I can produce bank statement

 ## Installation & Test